Triple J Hottest 100: Impact

+Triple J's Hottest 100 has been branded a "national institution" and "the world's greatest music democracy".
+According to Cameron Adams from the Herald Sun, the countdown is one of Australia's most powerful brands, and that "commercial radio would kill to have the engagement Triple J and the Hottest 100 have with their audience."

-The Hottest 100 has been branded a "national institution" and "the world's greatest music democracy".
-The countdown receives millions of votes every year— in 2019, a record of 3.2 million were cast.
+The countdown receives millions of votes every year — in 2019, a record of 3.2 million were cast.
 In 2022, one in two Australians engaged with the Hottest 100 campaign, and 3.6 million people listened on the day, according to national ratings.

 Coming up in Australia, the Hottest 100 is a direct path to getting noticed, and trying to recreate that in the [United] States is overwhelming.